3-Day Water Fast: Benefits, Risks, and Safety Guide

 4. Fasting-Mimicking Diets

-Consider a medically supervised 3-day fast if you meet all of the following criteria:
+Consider a medically supervised 3-day water fast if you meet all of these criteria:

-• You have specific health goals requiring intensive intervention
+• You have specific health goals that warrant a more intensive approach

 • You have access to medical supervision

-• You're prepared for the commitment and potential risks
+• You're mentally and logistically prepared for the commitment

-Even when these conditions are met, shorter fasting protocols or fasting-mimicking diets often provide similar benefits with significantly lower risk profiles.
+Even when all these boxes are checked, shorter fasting protocols or fasting-mimicking diets often provide similar benefits with significantly lower risk.

 Frequently Asked Questions